 If a student's financial aid application is selected for review by the Office of Financial Aid and Scholarships Quality Assurance Program, the Office of Financial Aid and Scholarships must receive all supporting documentation from applicant and parents (or spouse if married).
 This involves cross-checking information from all documentation (including the application) related to earned income, untaxed income, expenses, assets, liabilities, and household size.
 This process is called Verification.

 Step 2: Establishing Cost of Attendance

-A Standard Nine-Month Student Cost of Attendance (budget) which includes basic costs of tuition fees, books and supplies, room and board, transportation, and personal expenses is established for financial aid students.
+A Standard Nine-Month Student Cost of Attendance (budget) which includes basic costs of tuition fees, books, course materials, supplies, equipment, living expenses, transportation, and personal expenses is established for financial aid students.

 Step 3: Calculating Family Contribution